unzew/apostles/charter.md

 ## V. Council Members

-The council shall consist of 5-10 seats, which are filled, based on membership numbers and qualified applicants.
+The council shall consist of five to ten seats, which are filled, based on membership numbers and qualified applicants.
 It shall be considered the governing body of the Order.
-At least 5 Council seats must be filled at all times.
+At least five council seats must be filled at all times.

 No officer of the Order may sit on the council while they hold office.
 The vacating council member may recommend their replacement for the council but such replacement must be approved by a majority of remaining council members.
 Otherwise a qualified applicant may be chosen and voted on by remaining council members.